-- Below standard (P-): two or more sentences and ideas are incomprehensible and informal, simplistic, or imprecise expression of ideas are readily seen.
-Some inappropriate domain-special vocabularies are occasionally used. - Meets standard (P): overall meaning and ideas can be understood, but still contains some minor grammar mistakes and poor word choices.
+- Below standard (P-): two or more sentences and ideas are incomprehensible, informal, simplistic, or imprecise.
+Uses inappropriate jargon/vocabulary. - Meets standard (P): overall meaning and ideas are clear, but still contains some minor grammar mistakes and poor word choices.
 Expresses ideas by employing a mix of general, semi-formal, and precise language. - Above standard (P+): writing is virtually error-free, and ideas are expressed clearly, fluently and professionally.

-Writes in a formal style using precise academic and domain-specific vocabulary appropriate for the audience.
+Writes in a formal style using precise academic and appropriate vocabulary for the audience.

-Organization - your ability to organize a descriptive, analytic, and or persuasive narrative using paragraphs with topic sentences and segues
+Organization - your ability to organize a descriptive, analytic, and / or persuasive narrative using paragraphs with topic sentences and segues

 - Below standard (P-): no topic sentences, segues, or coherent paragraphs.
-Ideas progressed unevenly from beginning to end. - Meets standard (P): employs topic sentences and basic segues, but paragraph organization and overall narrative structure is still incomplete.
-Ideas progressed in a smooth flow from beginning to end with appropriate style and objective tone established. - Above standard (P+): constructs a solid, complete narrative structure based on clearlystated topic sentences, fluent segues, and succinct paragraphs.
-Ideas progress logically to a pre-set end point with established and maintained appropriate style and objective tone.
+Ideas progress unevenly from beginning to end. - Meets standard (P): employs topic sentences and basic segues, but paragraph organization and overall narrative structure are still incomplete.
+Ideas progress in a smooth flow from beginning to end with appropriate style and an objective tone. - Above standard (P+): constructs a solid, complete narrative based on clearly- stated topic sentences, fluent segues, and succinct paragraphs.
+Ideas progress logically and the essay structure contributes to the persuasiveness of the argument.